My tour was cancelled - now what?

 HOT TIP: Remember to choose a whale friendly restaurant while travelling in Iceland!
 Most Icelanders never eat whale meat, why should you?

-Join one of our partners tours:
+Join one of our trusted partners' tours:

 Visit three of Iceland’s beautiful natural landmarks in the same day.
 Gullfoss, Geysir and Þingvellir are some of Iceland's most famous landmarks and are easily reached from the capital.